byt3n33dl3/KnightMicro/README.md

 )

 with open('payload.exe', 'wb') as f:
-    f.write(pwny.to_binary())
+    f.write(KnightMicro.to_binary())
 ```

-* `PwnySession` - Wrapper for `HatSploitSession` for Pwny, HatSploit should use it with Pwny payload.
+* `KnightMicroSession` - Wrapper for `HatSploitSession` for KnightMicro, HatSploit should use it with KnightMicro payload.
 It might also be used without HatSploit as demonstrated in `examples/listener.py`.

 ## Projects

 * [SeaShell Framework](https://github.com/EntySec/SeaShell) - iOS post-exploitation framework that enables you to access the device remotely, control it and extract sensitive information.
-SeaShell actively uses Pwny implant to communicate with iOS.
+SeaShell actively uses KnightMicro implant to communicate with iOS.

 ## Caveats

 The code provided in this repository has not yet been prepared for use in a production environment.
 It can be improved, so any contribution is welcome.
 You can even experience memory leaks, so we'll be glad to accept every single PR which is fixing a potential issue.

+# Thanks To
+>- EntySec